gradywright/spherepts/README.md

 # spherepts
 A collection of matlab functions for experimenting with different point sets on the sphere.
-These include minimimal energy points, maximal determinant points, icosahedral points, HEALPix points, and spiral points.
+These include minimimal energy points, maximal determinant points, t-designs, icosahedral points, HEALPix points, and spiral points.
 Various plotting routines are also included for visualizing the point sets, as well as other utilities such as finding K nearest neighbors.